peasantbird/tp/docs/DeveloperGuide.md

 in the repository as an unused .java file; we did not manage to integrate it in time for v1.3 release.)
 A workaround for such cases in v1.4 is to add the info about both houses into the address field and info field (since we do not limit the user from doing this.)

+8. Our undo/redo commands do not currently undo/redo UI-based commands, this could be enhanced in later versions.

+9. Our filter command currently only matches entire sections of a name.
+A possible enhancement is to allow filter to search for partial matches, or have an additional command parameter to enable this; e.g. match `hi` with `Ibrahim`.

+10. Our filter command also can only search for names as of v1.4.
+Another enhancement is to allow users to search for the specific field they want to, by indicating it in the command parameters.
+One possible format is `filter p/202` if you wanted to filter by phone number, for example.